boasmarbun/ToDoApp/README.md

 Post -> add new data if key doesn't exist, overwrite data if key exist

 Put -> update data if key exist

+If there is an error, feel free to contact me at boas.marbun@yahoo.com !